tmpim/casket-docs/docs/casketfile.md

 ## File Format & Encoding {#format}

-The Caddyfile is plain Unicode text encoded with UTF-8.
+The Casketfile is plain Unicode text encoded with UTF-8.
 Each code point is distinct; specifically, lowercase and uppercase characters are different.
 A leading byte order mark (0xFEFF), if present, will be ignored.

 ## Lexical Syntax

-A **token** is a sequence of whitespace-delimited characters in the Caddyfile.
+A **token** is a sequence of whitespace-delimited characters in the Casketfile.
 A token that starts with quotes `"` is read literally (including whitespace) until the next instance of quotes `"` that is not escaped.
 Quote literals may be escaped with a backslash like so: `\"`.
 Only quotes are escapable.
 “Smart quotes” are not valid as quotes.